pbprasad99/algorithmic_pareto/docs/iterative/3_Sorting/properties_of_comparison_based_sorting_algorithms.md

----
-title: Properties Of Comparison Based Sorting Algorithms
+# Properties of Comparison Based Sorting Algorithms
----

-# Quicksort
+## Quicksort

 Not Stable, Not adaptive.
 In-Place.
 O(NlogN) Average Case.

 Pivot Selection and partitioning schemes affect Complexity in a major way.